 It is the duty of all Kindred to pervert what is written, spread false tales, and ruthlessly squash rumors on the right track.
 Any records must be claimed and hidden or destroyed outright.
 Mortals must have their memories fixed, their reputations ruined, or their lives taken to protect the hidden world around them.
 There are no exceptions to this rule, and Embracing a troublesome mortal is usually seen as a violation, leading to an immediate Blood Hunt against the sire and their offspring.

 The Second Tradition, The Domain, follows ancient precedent about one's home.
 Even the lowest vampire deserves a place to call their own.
 It might be a small parcel, but while a vampire is in their domain, their word is to be respected first and foremost (so long as it doesn't violate other Traditions).
-Curiae are also held liable for what happens on their property, especially when it comes to protecting blood and privacy for the Kindred at large.
+Curiae are also held liable for what happens on their property, especially when it comes to protecting Kindred interests.
 Curiae must keep an eye on any land they have been granted by the Prince or Princess.